cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

                 root.parent.current = "HomeScreen"

 ```
 The following is the UI for the store screen.
+It will display the user's food stock in the form of a table showing the name, calories and expired date of each
+item.
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/t_storage.png" width = "720" height = "560">

 Figure 9.
 Store Screen

 ```